RadoslavGeorgiev/ultimate-fields-showcase-theme/readme.md

 ### Modules
 Modules group different examples together and use the hooks in the base to display and add their content.
-Each module has a readme in it's own directory, which describes what features are used and what is being done there.
+Each module has a readme in its own directory, which describes what features are used and what is being done there.

 - [`content-blocks`](modules/content-blocks): Replaces the content editor of pages with a layout field.
 - [`events`](modules/events/): Creates a new post type for events, featuring dates, maps and the `Post_Type` location.
 - [`menu`](modules/menu/): Showcases the usage of the `Menu_Item` location with custom sidebars and icons.
 - [`quote`](modules/quote/): Showcases the usege of the `Shortcode` location to add a shortcode for a quote.
+- [`related-posts`](modules/related-posts/): Adds fields for other related posts to post edit screens.